coreinfrastructure/best-practices-badge/doc/security.md

           that specific browser if they use a local account.
           This is implemented using a
-          cryptographically random nonce stored in the user's cookie store which acts like a password, which is verified against a remember_digest value stored in the server
+          cryptographically random nonce stored in the user's cookie store as a permanent cookie.
+This nonce
+          acts like a password, which is verified against a remember_digest value stored in the server
           that is an iterated salted hash (using bcrypt).
           This "remember me" functionality cannot reveal the user's